Vintage Camper History

 The Family holidays and road trips also became more valued during this time, which saw people owning more camper trailers than ever before.
 They offered families a home away from home and the choice to venture out for a beachside vacation or camping retreat with easy accessibility.
 Although camper travel meant pitching on road sides and traveling for long hours, it proved to be very cost-effective and a much more personal journey than on a train or plane.

 The teardrop, or "canned ham" style of camper, started appearing in the United States in the 1930s.
 With curved metal roofs and pop-out back windows, teardrop trailers were ideal for one or two campers.
-Bring lightweight and compact, no special vehicles were required to tow teardrop campers.
+Being lightweight and compact, special vehicles were not required to tow them.
 Their popularity rose significantly following World War II.

-After the war, travel trailers led to a new means of recreation for young, post-war families.
 Roadway systems had improved, and campers were modestly priced.
+Travel trailers led to a new means of recreation for young, post-war families.
 Names like Airstream, Shasta and DeVille became symbols of post-WW2 success.

 Vintage Trailer Brands